 Overall, the assessment judgements were satisfactory and feedback to candidates from assessors was clear and concise.
-The evidence provided by four out of four centres demonstrated that assessment standards were being met, with candidates evaluating and analysing where required.
+The evidence provided by three out of four centres demonstrated that assessment standards were being met, with candidates evaluating and analysing where required.
 It was also evident that centres were encouraging learners to reference correctly.

-In one out of four centres, the level of feedback to candidates varied depending on which campus they were based at.
+In one out of four centres, the level of feedback to candidates varied depending on which campus they were based at, and at one campus, evidence covering all performance criteria had not been submitted for verification.
 Centres should ensure that candidates are receiving equitable feedback in relation to assessment standards.